Transient dynamics of a magnetic impurity coupled to superconducting electrodes: exact numerics versus perturbation theory: Introduction

-In equilibrium at zero bias voltage, this problem has been studied using numerically exact methods such as numerical renormalization group \cite{Yoshioka_JPSJ2000,Choi_PRB2004,Oguri_JPSJ2004,Karrasch_PRB2008,Rodero_JPCM2012,Domanski_SR2016,Grove_NatCom2018}, quantum Monte Carlo \cite{Siano_PRL2004,Luitz_PRB2010,Luitz_PRL2012,Pokorny_PRR2020}, and also real-time diagrammatic methods \cite{Governale_PRB2008}.
+In equilibrium at zero bias voltage, this problem has been studied using numerically exact methods such as numerical renormalization group \cite{Yoshioka_JPSJ2000,Choi_PRB2004,Oguri_JPSJ2004,Karrasch_PRB2008,Rodero_JPCM2012,Domanski_SR2016,Grove_NatCom2018,Zalom_PRB2021,Moca_PRL2021}, quantum Monte Carlo \cite{Siano_PRL2004,Luitz_PRB2010,Luitz_PRL2012,Pokorny_PRR2020}, and also real-time diagrammatic methods \cite{Governale_PRB2008}.
 In the regime of weak Coulomb interaction (in comparison to the gap and the tunnel coupling to the leads), the problem is well-described by the lowest-order expansion in the Coulomb strength \cite{Shiba_PTP1973,Rozhkov_PRL1999,Rodero_JPCM2012,Wrzesniewski_arXiv2020}.
 The resulting mean-field approximation breaks the spin-rotation symmetry for sufficiently strong Coulomb interaction.
-Higher-order corrections in the expansion, describing quantum fluctuations, cures this shortcoming \cite{Clerk_PRB2000}.
+Higher-order corrections in the expansion, describing quantum fluctuations, cures this shortcoming \cite{White_PRB92,Souto_NJP2018}.
 A second-order description succeeds in describing the $0-\pi$ transition and observables in the $0$ phase \cite{Vecino_PRB2003,Zonda2015,Zonda_PRB2016}.

+The time dynamics of impurities coupled to superconductors can answer fundamental questions, like the time onset of electron correlations, formation of subgap states, dependence on the initial conditions, and relaxation of quasiparticles.
+These questions are inaccessible from stationary calculations.
+They are essential for controlling the internal state of the system, relevant for quantum information applications \cite{Mishra_arXiv2021}, and to study the interplay between superconductivity and many-body interactions under non-equilibrium conditions, including the possible excitation of the Higgs mode \cite{Shimano_review2020}.

-Transient dynamics of a superconducting nanojunction has been studied in the absence of electron correlations \cite{Perfetto_PRB2009,Souto_PRL16,Souto_PRB17,Taranko_PRB2018,Taranko_PRB2019,Wrzesniewski_arXiv2020,Averin_PRB2020,Taranko_PRB2021}.
+In the absence of electron-electron interactions, the transient dynamics of a superconducting nanojunction has been studied in Refs. \cite{Perfetto_PRB2009,Souto_PRL16,Souto_PRB17,Taranko_PRB2018,Taranko_PRB2019,Wrzesniewski_arXiv2020,Averin_PRB2020,Taranko_PRB2021}.
 In this case, the system is not able to thermalize due to the trapping of quasiparticles in the subgap states \cite{Stefanucci_PRB2010,Souto_PRL16,Souto_PRB17}.
 These quasiparticles are long-lived, being an obstacle towards the efficient control and manipulation of superconducting devices \cite{Zgirski_PRL11,Janvier_science15}.